khakhalin/notes/02_Regression.md

 The name "**ridge**" comes from a visual example of what is describe above.
 Imagine that only part of the solution is well defined, and the rest is close ot null-space of X. Then the "true solution" is a "generalized cylinder" made by the true solution (in those coordinates that make sense), arbitrarily extended across the "irrelevant coordinates".
 Small changes in training data (right side of the Xθ=y equation) would sway the solution along this "ridge".
 By adding regularization we change a "ridge" into a "peak" (lines turn into parabolas), which stabilizes the solution against perturbations in both X and y.

 **How to pick  λ?** One method: **Ridge trace**: plot found coefficients as a function of λ, and eyeball value at which they stop oscillating, and switches to converging (not in the sense of becoming const, but in the sense of switching from curving up and down to monotone almost-linear change).
 A better approach, of course, is **cross-validation**.
-Also, for any given λ, one can estimate the effective degrees of freedom (as a trace of certain matrix, see ESLII p68), so for these plots it's common to use df(λ) for x axis, not λ itself.
+Also, for any given λ, one can estimate the effective degrees of freedom (as a trace of certain matrix, see ESL p68), so for these plots it's common to use df(λ) for x axis, not λ itself.

 Interestingly, if all x_i (columns, variables) are orthonormal, ridge regression has no reasons to penalize any one θ in particular, and just all of them get scaled by 1/(1+λ).